fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - full source code: 'Systeme zweiter Ordnung und höher sind schwingungsfähig, wenn mindestens ein Polpaar der Übertragungsfunktion konjugiert komplex ist.'
     - formalized setting:
         - 'system1' is an instance of 'Übertragungsglied'
-        - 'tf1' is instance of 'Übertragungsfunktion'
+        - 'tf1' is an instance of 'Übertragungsfunktion'
         - 'system1' 'hat Übertragungsfunktion' 'tf1'
         - 'n' is an instance of 'integer number'
+        - There is a mathematical relation:
+            - relation sign: >=
+            - formalized left hand side: 'n'
-        - 'n' >= 2
+            - formalized right hand side: 2
         - 'system1' has system order 'n'
-        - 'p1' is instance of 'complex number'
+        - 'p1' is an instance of 'complex number'
         - 'tf1' 'hat Polstelle' 'p1'
-        - 'p2' is instance of 'complex number'
+        - 'p2' is an instance of 'complex number'
         - 'tf1' 'hat Polstelle' 'p2'
     - formalized premise:
         - There is an equation: